AlvinLindfors/earth-minecraft/README.md

 You can name you nation whatever you want as long as the name

-* Contains only letters and no special characters (numbers are ok)
+* Contains only letters, spaces, numbers, apostrophes and hyphens
 * Isn't something offensive
+* Is less than 50 characters long (including spaces)

+#### The Banner

 ```